 - Avoiding overworking your foot

 You can transition to sneakers after about five to six weeks.
-After eight to 10 weeks, you can wear most other shoes.
+After eight to 10 weeks, you can usually wear most other shoes.
 Ask a podiatry doctor for shoe recommendations.

 The goal of any metatarsal surgery is an overall improvement in your quality of life through reducing pain and complications.
 Through metatarsal surgery, our podiatrist in NYC, Dr. Sophia Solomon aims to:

 After surgery, you must return to your podiatric specialist to have any stitches removed.
 A podiatry doctor examines your foot and likely has you begin small strengthening and mobility exercises to promote healing and a full range of motion.
 Physical therapy may be utilized in the recovery from certain procedures.

 Risks Associated with Metatarsal Surgery

 As with any surgery, there are some risks associated with metatarsal surgery, which is why finding a best podiatry doctor is important.
 Your foot doctor or podiatric specialist does everything possible to make sure you have minimal complications post-surgery.

 - A nonunion, where a fracture doesn’t heal